shlareut/react-meme-generator/README.md

 - Design was created in Figma and then manually created with css (not exported).
 - Each element with functionality is split into separate react components (image display, each input field, download button).
+- All states are lifted up to the App.js component.
 - A JSON file from "memegen.link" has been used to generate a list of all available meme templates.